What You Need to Know About Credit Inquiries

 - Legitimate business transactions.

-Companies who access your credit report under pretenses or those who use it illegally are in violation of Federal law.
-You may be able to sue a company who violates your rights.
+Companies that access your credit report under pretenses or those who use it illegally are in violation of Federal law.
+You may be able to sue a company that violates your rights.

 Two Types of Credit Inquiries